singnet/dnn-model-services/README.md

 Choose the path to your service's spec directory: (default: "service_spec/")

-Choose an organization to register your service under: (default: "") SNET_BH
+Choose an organization to register your service under: (required) MY_ORG_NAME
 Choose the path under which your Service registration will be created: (default: "")

 Choose a price in AGI to call your service: (default: 0) 100
-Endpoint to call the API for your service: (default: "") http://54.203.198.53:7000
+Endpoint to call the API for your service, should start with http(s):// : (default: "") http://54.203.198.53:7000
-Input a list of tags for your service: (default: []) Basic Service, Template, Arithmetic
+Input a list of tags for your service, space separated: (default: []) Basic Service Template Arithmetic
 Input a description for your service: (default: "")
 A basic template to show how to publish a service on SingularityNET platform.
 {
     "name": "BasicService",
     "service_spec": "service_spec/",
-    "organization": "SNET_BH",
+    "organization": "MY_ORG_NAME",
     "path": "",
     "price": 100,
     "endpoint": "http://54.203.198.53:7000",
     "tags": [
     "Basic",
-    "Service,",
+    "Service",
-    "Template,",
+    "Template",
     "Arithmetic"
     ],
     "metadata": {